 The Department of Geography is located in a cathedral city, which has been given World Heritage status.
 In the late nineteenth century the philosopher and artist John Ruskin described the site as one of the wonders of the world.
 A radio poll recently voted Durham Cathedral Britain's most loved building.
 The city is well connected on the east coast mainline, being less than three hours from London and less than two from Edinburgh.
 Newcastle International Airport and Durham Tees Valley Airport are about a half hour drive.
 The city is small enough for everywhere to be in walking distance but the urban experience of Newcastle is only 15 minutes away by train.
 The spectacular scenery of the Northumberland coast, North York Moors and North Pennines is close at hand while the Lake District can be reached in less than two hours.

-The Department is housed in its own building on the Science Site with a suite of laboratories, lecture rooms and computer classrooms.
+The Department is housed in its own building on the Lower Mountjoy site with a suite of laboratories, lecture rooms and computer classrooms.
 It is adjacent to the main University Library, conveniently situated between the older Colleges in the vicinity of the cathedral and the newer Colleges on the gentle wooded slopes to the south.

 First Class for Teaching & Learning